Changes Ahead for the UK Valuation Industry : The implementation of prudent valuation models

 Where can I find out further information?

-At Aitchison Raffety, our established team of professionals ensure that we remain at the forefront of any changes in regulation so that we offer our clients the most up-to-date and accurate advice.
+At Aitchison Raffety, our established team of professionals ensures that we remain at the forefront of any changes in regulation so that we offer our clients the most up-to-date and accurate advice.
 For more information or any advice on your commercial property valuation, please get in touch with our team on valuations@argroup.co.uk or 07970 434842

 Michelle Campbell